ajitgoel/Notes/AWS-SolutionArchitecture-AssociateExam/Questions.md

 AWS Storage Gateway Hardware Appliance

 Hardware Appliance -
-Storage Gateway is available as a hardware appliance, adding to the existing support for VMware ESXi, Microsoft Hyper-V, and Amazon EC2.
-This means that you can now make use of Storage Gateway in situations where you do not have a virtualized environment, server-class hardware or IT staff with the specialized skills that are needed to manage them.
-You can order appliances from Amazon.com for delivery to branch offices, warehouses, and ג€outpostג€ offices that lack dedicated IT resources.
-Setup (as you will see in a minute) is quick and easy, and gives you access to three storage solutions:
+==Storage Gateway is available as a hardware appliance,== adding to the existing support for VMware ESXi, Microsoft Hyper-V, and Amazon EC2.
+This means that ==you can now make use of Storage Gateway in situations where you do not have a virtualized environment==, server-class hardware or IT staff with the specialized skills that are needed to manage them.
+You can order appliances from Amazon.com for delivery to branch offices, warehouses, and ג€outpostג€ offices that lack dedicated IT resources. ==Setup== (as you will see in a minute) is quick and easy, and ==gives you access to three storage solutions==:
-File Gateway ג€" A file interface to Amazon S3, accessible via NFS or SMB.
-The files are stored as S3 objects, allowing you to make use of specialized S3 features such as lifecycle management and cross-region replication.
+==File Gateway ג€" A file interface to Amazon S3, accessible via NFS or SMB.
+The files are stored as S3 objects, allowing you to make use of specialized S3 features== such as lifecycle management and cross-region replication.
 You can trigger AWS Lambda functions, run Amazon Athena queries, and use Amazon Macie to discover and classify sensitive data.
 Reference:
 https://aws.amazon.com/blogs/aws/new-aws-storage-gateway-hardware-appliance/ https://aws.amazon.com/storagegateway/file/